respect5716/Flask_Docker/README.md

 ### Volume

 This method mounts the files and directory to a docker container.
-So the code changes can be applied when using flask debug mode.
+So the code changes can be applied.

 ```shell
 git clone https://github.com/respect5716/Flask_Docker.git